MystenLabs/onenet-bushi/bushi_v1/README.md

 - allow the owner of a battle pass to alter the value of its level, xp, and xp to next level.

 Once a battle pass is transferred to a custodial wallet,
-- the entity owning the `MintCap<BattlePass>` should create an `InGameToken` object for that battle pass that will allow the level, xp and xp to next level fields of the battle pass to be updated, and it should transfer the `InGameToken` object to address of the custodial wallet.
+- the entity owning the `MintCap<BattlePass>` should create an `UnlockUpdatesTicket` object for that battle pass that will allow the level, xp and xp to next level fields of the battle pass to be updated, and it should transfer the `UnlockUpdatesTicket` object to address of the custodial wallet.
 - The player's custodial wallet will then call the `unlock_updates` function to allow updates to the aforementioned battle pass fields.
-The `InGameToken` is burned after calling the function, and thus preventing re-usage of the token.
+The `UnlockUpdatesTicket` is burned after calling the function, and thus preventing re-usage of the ticket.
 ### `BattlePass` object & minting

 #### The `BattlePass` object